nextcloud/end_to_end_encryption_rfc/RFC.md

 * file-key: the actual key used to encrypt the file
 * folders-array: associative array mapping random identifiers names to folder name
 * files-array: associative array mapping random identifiers names to the (encrypted) metadata of the file
-* recipients-array: array of information of recipients.
-Used to list the users of a shared and encrypted folder, with their certificate and the encrypted metadata key
+* users-array: array of information of users.
+Used to list all users of a shared and encrypted folder, with their certificate and the encrypted metadata key
 * metadata-key: key used to encrypt the metadata of the folder
 * metadata: metadata of all files (file-metadata) and sub-folders in the encrypted folder, list of checksums of metadata-keys and a counter